alexcnsf/MasteryCards/README.md

 Expecting this to take a few minutes to complete.

-3. Copying the Anki media files
+**STEP 3: Copying the Anki media files**

 Unfortunately since my numerous attempts to automize this have failed, you have to manually move the png files you have collected from your pdf to Anki media folder for them to be displayed on your flashcards.

 To do this you have to copy the contents of the created folder **anki_media** in the working directory and paste it into the Anki media folder located at:

-On MacOs: ~/Library/Application Support/Anki2/<YourProfileName>/collection.media
+- On MacOs: ~/Library/Application Support/Anki2/<YourProfileName>/collection.media

-On Windows:\Users\<YourUsername>\AppData\Roaming\Anki2\<YourProfileName>\collection.media
+- On Windows:\Users\<YourUsername>\AppData\Roaming\Anki2\<YourProfileName>\collection.media

-On Linux: ~/.local/share/Anki2/<YourProfileName>/collection.media
+- On Linux: ~/.local/share/Anki2/<YourProfileName>/collection.media

 Note: If you have not explicity logged into the Anki 2 application then your username will be 'User 1' even if you have an account and are logged into their website.

-4. Import the flashcards.tsv file to Anki 2
+**STEP 4: Import the flashcards to Anki 2**

 Next you open the Anki2 application and press **Import Files**, then navigate to and select the **flashcards.tsv** file in your finder.
 This will create a new pop up window, here make sure there are only two columns in the **File** section and then press **Import** in the top right corner.
 After this it will go to a new Overview and Details page and you can close the window, returning you to the Anki2 application.